Generic name: ranolazine [ ra-NOE-la-zeen ]

 How should I take ranolazine?

-Ranolazine may be taken with or without food.
+You may take ranolazine tablets with or without food.

 Store at room temperature away from moisture and heat.